fchb1239/AirJump/README.md

-Quick disclamer: If you are making a networked mod DO NOT use the values 69, 70, 71, 72.
-These will mess with the AirJump mod a lot and idk but MIGHT crash it, if I find out that people are doing this I may have to remove networking.
+If you are making a networked mod, please don't use the RaiseEvent valued 69, 70, 71, 72.